 Gifted with her first guitar at the age of 6, Reb had developed a talent for turning her “really dark, melancholic” poetry into song less than a decade later.
 The Battle of The Bands final in 1990 described her as “the best voice to come out of Christchurch in 10 years”.
 Then Reb travelled, first to the UK, then to her native America to attend jazz school in Seattle where she gathered a deep well of musical influences.

 Nine years after her first album, Like Water, she released EP Hopeful & Hopeless, recorded live at The Wine Cellar, quickly followed by the Little Arrows album.
 Reb won the 2018 APRA Best Country Music Song for Hopeful & Hopeless and the Recorded Music NZ Best Country Music Artist Tui for the EP of the same name.
 But the two projects were a long time coming.

 Hopeful & Hopeless and Little Arrows were developed in collaboration with Sam Prebble and guitarist Dylan Storey.
 For a long time after Sam’s death, Reb found it too emotionally hard to revisit their unfinished material.

-To follow the release, Reb had booked a tour celebrating Nick Cave’s 60th birthday.
+To follow the release, Reb booked a tour celebrating one of her heroes Nick Cave on his 60th birthday.
 Reb and her band tore through 17 Cave compositions in 90 minutes giving audiences fresh treatments of his rich songbook.
 The shows invited a sense of liberation from the angst of that period.

 “It was the point where I could let myself free from a stressful time,” says Reb.
 “With Nick Cave, there’s no fear …but beauty, strength and just filth.
 It was a wonderful nail in the coffin to help send me on my way to what is now.”